 Ionization chambers are dosimetry devices used to measure the output of X-ray tubes.
-They work as photo-timers in automatic exposure controls and in nuclear medicine, as dose calibrators.
-Pocket ionization chambers are a portable form of dosimetry devices in the form of large pens.
+They act as photo-timers in automatic exposure controls and in nuclear medicine, as dose calibrators.
+Pocket ionization chambers are a portable form of dosimetry devices, taking the form of large pens.
 An ionization chamber consists of a gas-filled cavity surrounded by two electrodes of opposite polarity and an electrometer.

 The electric field established between the electrodes accelerates the ions produced by the radiation to be collected by the electrodes.
 This charge is read by the electrometer and can be converted into absorbed dose.

 SpekTrap, Ltd.offers ionization chambers with preamplifiers.
 These devices are intended for use in automatic x-ray exposure systems of diagnostic x-ray apparatus, providing automatic adaptation of their sensitivity to the sensitivity of modern intensifier screens.